JohnMcBrayer/JohnMcBrayer/README.md

-- 👋 Hi, I’m @johnmcbrayer
+- 👋 Hi, I’m @openwaterlabs
 - 👀 I’m interested in assymbling a small group of co-founders
 - 🌱 I’m currently learning the Project is Open Water Labs (Switzerland)
 - 💞️ I’m looking to collaborate on the goal is to make new edge devices that push the edge of edge